 Action Document or form Responsible person

 Identification of difficulty EYFS Wheel EYFS key Person

 and initial information School Monitoring Sheet Class teacher

 gathering

 Group intervention Class teacher (in consultation

-· with SENCO).
+with SENCo).

-Individual intervention Class teacher (in consultation with SENCO).
+Individual intervention Class teacher (in consultation

+with SENCo).

 Intervention review of Person (e.g. teaching

 progress assistant) leading the

-F. 19.
-301 intervention, with the support
+intervention, with the support

 of the class teacher

 SEND referral SEND referral Teacher to complete with

-52. 13 .
-5 .
-5 .
-1 a.
-SENCO
+SENC 0

 Request for funding STAR request to LA Teacher to complete with

-, SENCO
+SENCo

 Multi agency review and plan Early Help Assessment Named lead person

-A statutory assessment The SENDCo will request a Teacher and SENCO (reports
+A statutory assessment The SENCo will request a Teacher and SENCo (reports

 should be undertaken where Consideration of Statutory from supporting agencies)

-there is a significant Assessment (COSA) using a ,
+there is a significant Assessment (COSA) using a

-educational need, for example standard form,
+educational need, for example standard form.
+These can be

-when there is evidence that , , , , , , , , , , , , , , , , , , , ,
+when there is evidence that accessed on the LA website

-despite the help of external
+despite the help of external for SEND.

 agencies and personalised

 support the difficulties

 remain or have not been

 remedied sufficiently.
 The

-SENCO will request a
+SENCo will request a

 Consideration of Statutory

 Assessment (COSA) using a

 standard form.

 This may result in an EHCP -

 Education, Health and Care

 Plan.

-i idii,

-Protocols for keeping records Half termly summary of class monitoring and interventions Inclusion Register - this is used to inform the School Census on SEN data for the Local Authority Class teacher Half termly whole school summary of monitoring, internal interventions, external interventions referrals and other actions SENCO
+Protocols for keeping records Half termly summary of class monitoring and interventions Inclusion Register - this is used to inform the School Census on SEN data for the Local Authority Class teacher Half termly whole school summary of monitoring, internal interventions, external interventions referrals and other actions SENC 0